Alfredo Olivas

-José Alfredo Olivas Rojas (born October 1, 1993) better known as Alfredo Olivas, is a regional Mexican singer-songwriter, specializing in the styles of banda, pacific norteño, norteño-banda, mariachi, and country en Español.
+José Alfredo Olivas Rojas (born October 1, 1993) better known as Alfredo Olivas, is a Mexican singer-songwriter of regional Mexican music.
+He has recorded songs in several of its subgenres, including Sinaloan banda, pacific norteño, norteño-banda, mariachi, and country en Español.
 He is popularly known as "Alfredito" (little Alfredo) or "El Patroncito" (after a song on the eponymous album El Patroncito, 2011).

 Career

-Since the age of 9, Olivas has written over 1,000 songs and released dozens of singles on independent labels.
+Since the age of nine, Olivas has written over 1,000 songs and released dozens of singles on independent labels.
 He signed to Fonovisa Records at the age of 16, releasing El Patroncito (his first solo album) in 2011.
 In 2014, Olivas moved to Sony's imprint Sahuaro Music.
 His most recent album, El Privilegio, was released in January 2015.
 A song from that album, "Mi Porvenir", was included in Billboard's chart highlights in the Mexican Regional Music category.
 The album charted in the number two spot on Billboard's Top Latin Albums (January 29, 2015), and also reached a peak position of number 2 on Billboard's Top Regional Mexican Albums chart.
 The song "Mi Porvenir" spent two weeks at #30 for Regional Mexican airplay, with a peak of #26.
 For the week of March 29, 2015, El Privilegio ranked #61 on the iTunes Top 100 Latin Albums chart.

 One of his most popular corridos is "Las Vacaciones del Jefe", (The Boss's Vacation) which is included on El Patroncito, as well as on two compilation albums.
 This song begins with the line, "Yo no he matado a nadie... ultimamente," (I haven't killed anyone... lately).
 The related video received hundreds of thousands of hits on YouTube.
 The song reached a peak of #31 on Billboard's Regional Mexican Airplay chart.

 Olivas has composed songs for several notable bands.
 Los Cuates de Sinaloa recorded Olivas' song "Tocando with the Mafia", which peaked at number 13 on Billboard's Top Regional Mexican Albums in 2011.

 Olivas' most recent work moves away from the narcocorrido.
 He says that cartel violence in Mexico and the birth of his first child have motivated him to create more positive music, in a style known as "Norteña Romantica".

 He has two solo albums, and many of his songs are included in several compilation albums, which are all collections of narcocorridos.